-Police filed homicide charges on Dec.
-22 against 13 people, and the arrest warrants were issued for six who police say have fled.
+Police filed homicide charges in December against 13 people, including Hossain and Akter, in connection with the fire.
+Arrest warrants were issued for six of the accused who police said had fled.